learn-co-curriculum/phase-3-hashketball/README.md

 Let's zoom back out again and run _all_ the tests.
 Many tests fail, but the good news is that the three tests in the "`game_hash`" example are _passing_.
-That means we have a _correct_ and _syntactically valid_ NDS to work with.
+That means we have a _correct_ and _syntactically valid_ nested data structure to work with.
 That means we can start building the methods that the tests demand.
 We're ready for Step 2!

 ## Step 2: Building Methods

 At this point you're where you were with earlier labs.
-You were given an NDS and then needed to process it to product _insights_.
-Since you have a thorough understanding of the NDS (you wrote it, after all), we don't need to review things like using `pp` to "pretty-print" the NDS.
-We can pick up on our process from where we need to start processing the NDS into _insights_.
+You were given a nested data structure and then needed to process it to product _insights_.
+Since you have a thorough understanding of the nested data structure (you wrote it, after all), we don't need to review things like using `pp` to "pretty-print" the nested data structure.
+We can pick up on our process from where we need to start processing the nested data structure into _insights_.

-1. Ensure you can read data out of the NDS with simple, basic `[]` calls
+1. Ensure you can read data out of the nested data structure with simple, basic `[]` calls
-2. Wrap basic code that "reaches into" the NDS in methods that have friendly human-names.
+2. Wrap basic code that "reaches into" the nested data structure in methods that have friendly human-names.
 Wrap basic (or "First Order") methods into methods that do more ("Nth Order") and are human-brain-friendly (`list_snacks`)
 3. Be flexible; work from what you have to where you want to go; or, work backwards; or, make a midpoint between what you have and what you need to have

-While you might have seen this pattern with simple NDS work, this pattern **is still valid**.
+While you might have seen this pattern with simple nested data structure work, this pattern **is still valid**.
 The only thing that's changed is that in some places you can see where an Enumerable could make your code clearer and briefer.  ***This process works***.
 Take this lab as a chance to hone your skills attacking BIG problems with process _on your side_.

-### Applying NDS-Processing Process
+### Applying Nested Data Structure-Processing Process

 Run `learn`.
 There are a whole bunch of methods that are expected to exist.
 The first one is `num_points_scored`.
 But there's so much output.
 Let's make it